TommyStarK/obskit/README.md

 ```

 Once it's done, retrieve the access key, secret access key and the endpoint for being able to connect to your buckets.
-Update the [Loki](https://github.com/TommyStarK/obskit/blob/main/config/loki.yaml#L61-L65), [Mimir](https://github.com/TommyStarK/obskit/blob/main/config/mimir.yaml#L39-L43) and [Tempo](https://github.com/TommyStarK/obskit/blob/main/config/tempo.yaml#L38-L42) config file with the credentials so they can access their own storage.
+Update the [Loki](https://github.com/TommyStarK/obskit/blob/main/config/loki.yaml#L61-L65), [Mimir](https://github.com/TommyStarK/obskit/blob/main/config/mimir.yaml#L39-L44) and [Tempo](https://github.com/TommyStarK/obskit/blob/main/config/tempo.yaml#L38-L42) config file with the credentials so they can access their own storage.

-Now we can create the dedicated cluster for observability.
+Now we can create the dedicated cluster for observability:

 ```bash
 ❯ gcloud container clusters create obskit-cluster --machine-type e2-standard-8
 ```

-Once the cluster is ready, create the `obskit` namespace
+Once the cluster is ready, create the `obskit` namespace:

 ```bash
 ❯ kubectl create namespace obskit
 ```

-For demo purposes we will use `minikube` to deploy the agent
+For demo purposes we will use `minikube` to deploy the agent:

 ```bash
 ❯ minikube start
 ```

-Let's setup the `LGTM` stack to the « observability » dedicated cluster
+Let's setup the `LGTM` stack to the « observability » dedicated cluster:

 ```bash
 ❯ ./obskit --setup-cluster --cluster=<CLUSTER_NAME>
 ```

-Before deploying the telemetry agent we need to retrieve the endpoints to communicate with `Loki`, `Mimir` and `Tempo`
+Before deploying the telemetry agent we need to retrieve the endpoints to communicate with `Loki`, `Mimir` and `Tempo`:

 ```bash
 ❯ kubectl get -n obskit service loki-distributed-gateway| awk 'NR>1 {print $4}'